zacnider/fhevm-example-access-control-accesscontrol/README.md

 FHE.allowThis(result);
 ```

-### Zama FHEVM Concepts Demonstrated
+### FHEVM Concepts You'll Learn

-1. **Encrypted Arithmetic**: Using Zama FHEVM to encrypted arithmetic
+1. **Encrypted Arithmetic**: Learn how to use Zama FHEVM for encrypted arithmetic
-2. **Encrypted Comparison**: Using Zama FHEVM to encrypted comparison
+2. **Encrypted Comparison**: Learn how to use Zama FHEVM for encrypted comparison
-3. **External Encryption**: Using Zama FHEVM to external encryption
+3. **External Encryption**: Learn how to use Zama FHEVM for external encryption
-4. **Permission Management**: Using Zama FHEVM to permission management
+4. **Permission Management**: Learn how to use Zama FHEVM for permission management
-5. **Entropy Integration**: Using Zama FHEVM to entropy integration
+5. **Entropy Integration**: Learn how to use Zama FHEVM for entropy integration

 ### Learn More About Zama FHEVM

 - 📚 [Zama FHEVM Documentation](https://docs.zama.org/protocol)
 - 🎓 [Zama Developer Hub](https://www.zama.org/developer-hub)
 - 💻 [Zama FHEVM GitHub](https://github.com/zama-ai/fhevm)

 ## 🔍 Contract Code